universe-builders/universe-builders.github.io/void-survivors/design-direction.md

 ### 🙏 Stacked abilities
 When a player uses an ability, such as an area based heal, other players will have the opportunity to stack their ability on top of it.
 This allows for stronger abilities that are only possible with numerous collaborating team mates.
 For example, an area based heal that has numerous stacks will have a wider area of effect and healing potency.

-These mechanics reinforce

-* Spawning life everywhere the player treds and it grows as they stay in one area
-* Leader is larger and more powerful proportional to their team size
-  * Neuroticism for streamers
-* Statues for tracking progression
-*

 ----

 ## 🌀 Gameplay Loop 🌀